Guide to Capital Markets Tribunal Proceedings

 Adjudicators do not conduct the opportunity to be heard (OTBH) process for Director’s Decisions.
 For more information relating to Director’s Decisions or opportunities to be heard, refer to the OSC Website.

-An order sets out the result of the Panel’s decision in writing and often includes the steps that the parties must take.
-For example, if the Panel sets a schedule for the exchange of written submissions, then the Panel may issue an order that specifies each party’s obligations.
+A Tribunal’s decision is the panel’s conclusion after it considers the parties’ submissions and any evidence presented.
+The panel’s reasons for its decision set out the legal rationale behind the decision.
+The order setting out the result of the panel’s decision often includes the steps that the parties must take.
+For example, if the panel sets a schedule for the exchange of written submissions, then the panel may issue an order that specifies each party’s obligations.

-Adjudicative decisions, reasons and orders made by the Commission before the implementation of the Tribunal are treated as decisions, reasons and orders of the Tribunal.
+Adjudicative decisions made by the Commission before the implementation of the Tribunal are treated as decisions of the Tribunal.

-A Panel may reserve its decision after hearings.
-This means that at a date sometime after the hearing is complete the Panel will issue its decision with written reasons.
-This generally happens within 90 days.
+A panel may reserve its decision after hearings.
+This means that at a date sometime after the hearing is complete the panel will issue its decision with written reasons.

-Where can I find a decision, reasons or an order of the Tribunal?
+Where can I find a decision of the Tribunal?

 Reasons issued after 2004 are also available on the Canadian Legal Information Institute (CanLII) website.

-For more information, see Rule 34 of the Rules of Procedure and Forms.
+For more information, see rule 39 of the Rules of Procedure.

 What is the Governance & Tribunal Secretariat?

-The Governance & Tribunal Secretariat of the Ontario Securities Commission supports the Tribunal and its Adjudicators.
-It administers the Capital Markets Tribunal, safeguards tribunal integrity and procedural fairness and provides tribunal education to Adjudicators.
+The Governance & Tribunal Secretariat of the Commission supports the Tribunal and its adjudicators.
+It administers the Tribunal, safeguards tribunal integrity and procedural fairness and provides tribunal education to adjudicators.

 Who are Governance & Tribunal Secretariat counsel?
 What do they do?